JosephSparks/webdesign/README.md

 # website
-Website repo for DE Web Design
+This is my website repo for DE Web Design by Jeff Elkner

+I connected my VSCode and GitHub Desktop